-- (a) Members Selection.
-The North Carolina Mining and Energy Commission shall consist of 15-13 members appointed as follows: - (1) The Chair of the North Carolina State University Minerals Research Laboratory Advisory Committee, or the Chair's designee, ex officio. - (2) The State Geologist, or the State Geologist's designee, ex officio. - (3) The Assistant Secretary of Energy for the Department of Commerce, ex officio. - (4) One appointed by the General Assembly upon recommendation of the Speaker of the House of Representatives who is a member of a nongovernmental conservation interest. - (5) One appointed by the General Assembly upon recommendation of the Speaker of the House of Representatives who is an elected official of a municipal government located in the Triassic Basin of North Carolina. - (6) One appointed by the General Assembly upon recommendation of the Speaker of the House of Representatives who is a representative of the mining industry. - (7) One appointed by the General Assembly upon recommendation of the Speaker of the House of Representatives who shall be a geologist with experience in oil and gas exploration and development. - (8) One appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate who is a member of a nongovernmental conservation interest.
+- Members Selection.
+The North Carolina Mining and Energy Commission shall (a) consist of 15-13 members appointed as follows: - (1) The Chair of the North Carolina State University Minerals Research Laboratory Advisory Committee, or the Chair's designee, ex officio. - The State Geologist, or the State Geologist's designee, ex officio.
+(2) - (3)The Assistant Secretary of Energy for the Department of Commerce, ex officio. - (4) One appointed by the General Assembly upon recommendation of the Speaker of the House of Representatives who is a member of a nongovernmental conservation interest. - One appointed by the General Assembly upon recommendation of the (5) Speaker of the House of Representatives who who, at the time of initial appointment, is an elected official of a municipal government located in the Triassic Basin of North Carolina.a region of North Carolina that has oil and gas potential.
+A person serving in this seat may complete a term on the Commission even if they are no longer serving as an elected official of a municipal government and may be reappointed to a second term. - One appointed by the General Assembly upon recommendation of the (6) Speaker of the House of Representatives who is a representative of the mining industry. - One appointed by the General Assembly upon recommendation of the (7) Speaker of the House of Representatives who shall be a geologist with experience in oil and gas exploration and development.

-(9)One appointed by the General Assembly upon recommendation of the 1 2 President Pro Tempore of the Senate who is a member of a county board of 3 commissioners of a county located in the Triassic Basin of North Carolina.
-4 One appointed by the General Assembly upon recommendation of the (10)5 President Pro Tempore of the Senate who is a representative of the mining 6 7 One appointed by the General Assembly upon recommendation of the (11)8 President Pro Tempore of the Senate who shall be an engineer with 9 experience in oil and gas exploration and development.
-10 One appointed by the Governor who shall be a representative of a publicly (12)11 traded natural gas company.
-One appointed by the Governor who shall be a licensed attorney with 12 (13)13 experience in legal matters associated with oil and gas exploration and 14 development.

-One appointed by the Governor who is a member of the Environmental Management Commission.
-Commission and knowledgeable in the principles of water and air resources management.

-One appointed by the Governor who is a member of the Commission for Public Health.Health and knowledgeable in the principles of waste management.
+- (8) One appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate who is a member of a nongovernmental conservation interest. - (9) One appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate who who, at the time of initial appointment, is a member of a county board of commissioners of a county located in the Triassic Basin of North Carolina.a region of North Carolina that has oil and gas potential.
+A person serving in this seat may complete a term on the Commission even if they are no longer serving as county commissioner and may be reappointed to a second term. - (10)One appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate who is a representative of the mining industry. - (11)One appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate who shall be an engineer with experience in oil and gas exploration and development. - One appointed by the Governor who shall be a representative of a publicly (12)traded natural gas company. - One appointed by the Governor who shall be a licensed attorney with (13)experience in legal matters associated with oil and gas exploration and development. - One appointed by the Governor who is a member of the Environmental (14)Management Commission.
+Commission and knowledgeable in the principles of water and air resources management. - One appointed by the Governor who is a member of the Commission for (15)Public Health and knowledgeable in the principles of waste management.